Burlington Northern (Brainerd/Baxter): Threats and contaminants

-Prior to the operation of the groundwater treatment system, contaminated groundwater threatened private water wells, and surface water was at risk from contamination with carcinogenic and noncarcinogenic PAHs, oil and grease, salts, and phenols.
+Prior to the operation of the groundwater treatment system, contaminated groundwater threatened private water wells, and surface water was at risk from contamination with carcinogenic and non-carcinogenic PAHs, oil and grease, salts, and phenols.
 Soils at the site were also heavily contaminated prior to removal and treatment.

 Cleanup

 Burlington Northern signed an administrative order on consent with the U.S. EPA and the Minnesota Pollution Control Agency (MPCA) in 1985.
 Prior to that time, wastewater and liquid creosote had been removed from a lagoon and transported to a wastewater treatment plant and additional creosote was reused by an on-site plant.
 The remedy selected by EPA included on-site treatment and capping of remaining contaminated soils and sludges, and a groundwater gradient control system to address contaminated groundwater by using groundwater pump-out wells.

 Visibly contaminated soils and sludges were excavated from the site and placed in the on-site treatment area.
 After a pilot study was completed, Burlington Northern operated the soil treatment area from 1987 to 1994.
 After treatment, about 14,000 cubic yards of contaminated soil were placed in a lined cell onsite which was closed in 1995.
 The containment cell currently operates under a Resource Conservation and Recovery Act permit issued by MPCA.

-The groundwater pumpout system was constructed in 1985 and pumped contaminated groundwater from three wells to a storm sewer.
-A pilot groundwater aeration (air injection) system was added in 1992 to augment the pumpout system.
+The groundwater pump-out system was constructed in 1985 and pumped contaminated groundwater from three wells to a storm sewer.
+A pilot groundwater aeration (air injection) system was added in 1992 to augment the pump-out system.
 Additional air injection wells were placed in operation in 1995 to aerate the width of the contaminant plume while pumping continued.
 From 2001 to 2008, various combinations of pumping and air injection were used to control groundwater.
 Since 2008, an expanded air injection system has been used alone to control and treat contaminants in groundwater.

 The Superfund program conducts periodic Five-Year Reviews to evaluate whether the remedy remains protective.
 The latest Five Year Review, completed in December 2011, documented that the remedy as currently operating is protective in the short-term and that the groundwater plume which exceeds drinking water standards has decreased significantly in size.
 However, the 2011 review also raised issues should be addressed to ensure long-term protection related to soil, groundwater, and the containment unit.
 EPA has been reviewing how the issues are best to be addressed at the site.